graemecareywave/podbtest/alerts/gcp-app-integrations/README.md

-# Alert Policy Templates for the Application Integration product
+# Alert Policy Templates for an Application Integration product